Yahapi/yahapi/pages/format.md

 An embedded collection resource **SHOULD NOT** support ordering.

-An embedded collection resource should be kept simple and contain either the entire or most relevant subset of items.
+An embedded collection should be kept simple and contain either the entire or most relevant subset of items.
 Embedding a collection resource is an optimization to support the most common use cases for your API, no more.
 Uncommon use cases should query the entire collection resource.

 # 5. Errors

-An error object **SHOULD** be returned when the HTTP status code is in the 400 or 500 range.
+An error object **MUST** be returned when the HTTP status code is in the 400 or 500 range.

-Error details **SHOULD** be wrapped in an `error` object.

 Example:

   {
-		"error": {
     "status": 400,
     "code": "ValidationError",
     "message": "One or more request parameters are invalid", "errors": [
       {
         "code": "INVALID_TYPE",
         "path": "/parentId",
         "message": "invalid type: string (expected number)"
       }, {
         "code": "NUMBER_MAXIMUM_DECIMALS",
         "path": "/amount",
-					"message": "must have no more than 2 decimals"
+        "message": "must have no more than 2 decimals" }
-				}
     ]
-		}
   }

 A service **MAY** adopt a different error format.